 05 of 05

 Options for vines are limited, particularly if you are in search of a flowering vine for a shady location that is hardy in a cold-winter climate.
 Boston ivy is grown for its foliage, not its flowers.
 Unhappily, that foliage is not as colorful in fall if it is grown in full shade.
 But the nice, green foliage it provides in summer adds elegance to a shady nook.
-Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine of shade gardeners in the North.
+Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine of shade gardeners in the cold areas.